YRSNorwich/enterpriser/README.md

 enterpriser
 ===========

-A fun RTS game written in JavaScript, based on stock data.
+A "fun" RTS game written in JavaScript, based on stock data.